dequelabs/axe-core/doc/examples/selenium-java/README.md

 iframes.
 This only needs to be run against a given page once, and `Builder` will take care of it for you if you use that.
 * `report` will pretty-print a list of violations.
-* `raw` will write the JSON violations list out to a file with the specified name in the current working directory.
+* `writeResults` will write the JSON violations list out to a file with the specified name in the current working directory.

 The `Builder` class allows tests to chain configuration and analyze pages.
 The constructor takes in a `WebDriver` that has already navigated to the page under